miguelmota/ethereum-input-data-decoder/README.md

 - Q: How do I decode contract creation input data?

-  - A: Currently this isn't supported but happy to merge in PRs if there's a good solution.
+  - A: Currently this isn't supported but happy to merge in a PR if there's a good solution.

 ## License